5l1v3r1/python-reverse-shell/README.md

   * make sure to select the same ip and port in client file with server ip and port

 ***
-- [x] Work on any platform has python3 or 2 instaled
+- [x] Work on any platform has python3 or 2 installed
 ***

 # That's All :)